andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 \showable{Answer}{answer}

 The *'-'* (dash) character has a special meaning when used in place of a file; it means use the standard input instead of a real file.
-Note: while it is fairly common in most Unix programs, not all wil support it.
+Note: while it is fairly common in most Unix programs, not all will support it.

 The *paste* command is useful for merging multiple files together line-by-line, such that the *Nth* line from each file is joined together into one line in the output, separated by default with a